MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-19-java-coder-starts-go-ep1.md

 - video
 ---

-I have heard many great things (and some odd things) about Golang, so I had to try it out.
+I have heard many great things (and some odd things) about the GO programming language, so I had to try it out.
 This video and post begin my journey to learning GO and hopefully making it my daily driver if I like it.

 Before I begin, however, if you want a picture perfect set of tutorials or tips and tricks on GO, let me save you time.
-"GO" Check out these guys instead!
+"GO" Check out these YouTube channels instead!
 - [Melkey](https://www.youtube.com/@MelkeyDev)
 - [Golang Dojo](https://www.youtube.com/@GolangDojo)